 Packaging changed recently and looks completely different

 Shedding is a natural process where cats lose old or damaged hair.
 A healthy pet will naturally shed its coat, more so at certain times of the year.
 Excessive shedding can be a sign of an unhealthy skin and coat.
-This shampoo prevents excessive shedding by DL panthenol strengthens the hair shaft.
-Green tea in the shampoo soothes, prevents dandruff, promotes hair growth and prevents hair loss.
+This shampoo prevents excessive shedding and DL panthenol strengthens the hair shaft.
+Green tea in the shampoo soothes, prevents dandruff, and prevents hair loss.

-Intended for cats 12 weeks and older, customers note that their cat smells great for a while after their bath.
+Intended for cats 12 weeks and older and has a long-lasting fragrance that smells great for a while after their bath.

 Safe for cats 12 weeks and older

 Specifically designed to kill adult fleas and their eggs and larvae, plus ticks and lice, this flea shampoo also prevents re-infestation for up to 28 days.
-It also contains ingredients that remove loose dandruff, dirt and scales.
-Oatmeal and coconut impart a pleasant scent that leaves their coat soft, shiny and brushable.
-Soothing aloe, lanolin, coconut extract and oatmeal are good for sensitive and flea-bitten skin.
+It also contains ingredients that remove loose dandruff, dirt, and scales.
+Oatmeal and coconut impart a pleasant scent that leaves their coat soft, shiny, and brushable.
+Soothing aloe, lanolin, coconut, and oatmeal are good for sensitive and flea-bitten skin.
 Customers like the drip-free foaming dispenser that’s easy to use.

 Because this shampoo includes a pyrethrin insecticide, it’s important to use it carefully and exactly as directed on the label.
 Consult your vet first if your cat has existing health issues.
 It is dangerous for your cat to ingest and could cause negative side effects if used incorrectly.

-The manufacturers note that you might see more fleas at first after using because fleas rise to the top of your pet's fur as they die.
-They recommend also treating sources of new fleas such as your carpet or yard to address the problem broadly.
+The manufacturers recommend also treating sources of new fleas such as your carpet or yard to address the problem broadly.
 It may take up to 30 days to break the entire flea life cycle in your home.